 If sustainability gains are sought only within the frame of how things have “always” been done, significant breakthroughs can be missed.

 Drive through just about any city in America and you’ll see physical manifestations of the law of unintended consequences.
 Interstate highways split once-thriving communities.
 Factories and landfills cluster near disadvantaged communities, harming the health of nearby residents.

-Even well-meaning climate initiatives can have unintended negative consequences for marginalized communities.
-Consider California’s cap-and-trade program.
-Launched as a flexible regulation that gave organizations a choice between cutting their greenhouse gas emissions or offsetting emissions elsewhere by purchasing credits, the program successfully reduced the state’s overall carbon footprint.
-That outcome, however, did little to address greenhouse gas production and related particulate emissions in minority neighborhoods, where production continued to increase.
+Even well-meaning climate initiatives can have unintended negative consequences for marginalised communities.
+Consider California’s cap-and-trade programme.
+Launched as a flexible regulation that gave organisations a choice between cutting their greenhouse gas emissions or offsetting emissions elsewhere by purchasing credits, the programme successfully reduced the state’s overall carbon footprint.
+That outcome, however, did little to address greenhouse gas production and related particulate emissions in minority neighbourhoods, where production continued to increase.
 Instead of lowering their emissions, these factories simply chose to purchase carbon credits, more than three-fourths of which were generated out of state, most often through forestry.62 This produced a global net benefit but did nothing to address local inequities.

 The accumulation of unintended effects may be gradual, but over decades, it’s effect can be profound.
 Climate change is only making the problem worse.
 Climate change affects all of us, but it affects poor and minority groups disproportionately.
 Studies have shown that ecological and economic disasters induced by climate change have a bigger impact on poor and minority communities that have fewer resources to cope with the consequences.63